-Approximately 48 million Americans are sickened with food poisoning every year, according to the CDC.
-Salmonella is one of the leading causes of food poisoning.
-Although healthy adults usually recover without requiring hospitalization, salmonellosis can be life-threatening or deadly — especially for young people, the elderly, and people with a weak immune system.
+Millions of Americans are sickened with food poisoning every year, and Salmonella is one of the leading causes of food poisoning.
+Healthy adults usually recover on their own, but Salmonella infections can be very severe or even deadly.

 Do I Have a Food Poisoning Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.If you or a loved one has been diagnosed with Salmonella, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.